Young Marines: Organization

 A 15-year-old Young Marine PFC stands as guide for the San Diego Young Marines at a Big Marine Little Marine event.

 Young Marines learn survival techniques, physical training, hiking, swimming, rock climbing, rappelling, scuba diving, etc. depending upon the geographic location of the unit, and undergo leadership training, such as Junior Leadership School, Senior Leadership School, and Advanced Leadership School.
 Most schools are done at Camp Rilea in Oregon for Nationals, but some regiments, or divisions will do smaller leadership schools.
 Young Marines also learn close order drill based on the U.S. Marine Corps and practice those skills in community parades; some units may have their own drill team.

 All units accept new members differently as part of recruit training.
 Some units train new recruits over a period of several months, led by several recruit instructors (RI's), while other units train new members over a course of a few weekend meetings, while at least one unit has a 4-day long encampment for recruit training.
 At the end of recruit training, members are officially given the title of "Young Marine," are allowed to wear the standard camouflage uniform, and earn the rank of private (those that have not completed recruit training successfully are allowed to take part in most unit activities, but do not hold the rank of private).
 Honor recruits, recruits that have done exceptionally well during their training period, may begin with the rank of private first class.

 Uniforms

 The official uniform for the Young Marines program for youth is the civilian version of the digital camouflage blouse and trousers, olive drab name tapes, khaki web belt, black boots, cover, and white crew-neck T-shirt.
 The new uniform went into effect October 1, 2024 and will be transitioning for 2 years.
 As for dress uniform, the current dress uniforms allowed are Service Alphas, Bravos, and Charlies.
 The U.S. Marine Corps Eagle, Globe and Anchor emblem is replaced with a gold Young Marines emblem on all uniforms where an EGA would be used in the USMC.
 On service uniforms, the garrison cover is the only headgear permitted.
 Marine Corps dress blues are not authorized for the Young Marines, unlike in the MCJROTC, whose units are allowed to wear modified dress blues "A" and "B" for balls and other formal events.

+Joining

+Before joining the program, kids learn about it through social media or community events.
+They visit the Young Marines website to find their nearest unit and fill out medical forms and personal details.
+Once their application is approved, they receive confirmation from the unit commander along with a request for a fee for uniforms and guidebooks, officially making them a poolee.

+Parents then schedule a visit to a drill, where the recruit receives their Red National T-shirt, red cord, and their cover, marking their official entry into the program.